artyom-beilis/OpenLiveStacker/README.md

     - Implemented
         - UVC Based like webcam, sv105
         - ASI ZWO support - initial exposure and gain controls only
+        - Watch directoy for files (universal integration with ekos)
         - Sim - simulation for development
     - Future extected drivers:
-        - Watch directoy for files (universal integration with ekos)
         - Android camera
         - INDI Library (for wide range of cameras)
 - Switch pure JS UI to better looking one
-- Integrate as Android App

 ## Using on Android